postmanlabs/labs-docs/src/pages/docs/administration/team-merge.md

 * **What data is exported in a large JSON file data-dump?**
 All collections in your personal workspace and any workspaces that you have joined, in addition to environments, globals, and header presets, are included when you [export a data-dump](/docs/getting-started/importing-and-exporting-data/#exporting-data-dumps).

-* **What data does NOT get exported?** You will need to [reassign roles (workspace, collection, and environment level)](/docs/collaborating-in-postman/roles-and-permissions/), [recreate workspaces](/docs/collaborating-in-postman/collaboration-intro/#creating-a-new-workspace-from-the-menu), [recreate monitors](/docs/designing-and-developing-your-api/monitoring-your-api/setting-up-monitor/), [recreate mocks](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/), [re-import API schemas](/docs/getting-started/importing-and-exporting-data/#importing-api-specifications), and [re-publish documentation from your new team pages](/docs/publishing-your-api/publishing-your-docs/).
+* **What data does NOT get exported?** You will need to [reassign roles (workspace, collection, and environment level)](/docs/collaborating-in-postman/roles-and-permissions/), [recreate workspaces](/docs/collaborating-in-postman/collaboration-intro/#creating-a-new-workspace-from-the-menu), [recreate monitors](/docs/designing-and-developing-your-api/monitoring-your-api/setting-up-monitor/), [recreate mocks](/docs/designing-and-developing-your-api/mocking-data/setting-up-mock/), [re-import API schemas](/docs/getting-started/importing-and-exporting-data/#importing-api-specifications), and [republish documentation from your new team pages](/docs/publishing-your-api/publishing-your-docs/).

 > Reach out to [Postman support](http://postman.com/support) if you have any questions or run into any issues setting up Postman for your team.